 Genetics and environmental factors can all have a role in the diagnosis of Crohn's disease.
 However, the exact cause of Crohn's disease remains unproven but it is understood to be a disorder of the immune system.
 Viral or bacterial agents are suspected as being possible triggers behind the response.

 - Corticosteroid therapy

 Patients might require surgery if they fail to respond to medical treatment or do not thrive.
 Surgery is effective, but not curative, and flare ups of the disease will likely recur.

 Many Crohn’s disease patients need to have only portions of their colon and small intestine removed.
 Strictureplasty is a technique that lets a surgeon widen a portion of the bowel that has become narrow due to the damage and scarring caused by Crohn’s disease.
 Our surgeons also offer surgical treatment for complications of Crohn’s disease, such as abscesses and fistulas.

 Laparoscopic surgery can be performed in many cases, with more minimally invasive procedures being performed every year.
-At Children’s Health, the most advanced surgical techniques, such as minimally invasive surgery, are used to treat this disorder.
+At Children’s Health℠, the most advanced surgical techniques, such as minimally invasive surgery, are used to treat this disorder.
 Such techniques result in less pain and scarring for your child.